The Asymmetric Index of a Graph: Introduction

-We will use $n$ to denote the number of vertices in a graph.
 For a graph $G$ we will use $V(G)$ to denote the set of vertices, and $E(G)$ to denote the set of edges.
 The edge between vertices $u$ and $v$ will be denoted $uv$.
 Two graphs $G$ and $H$ are \textit{isomorphic} if there is a bijection $f:G\rightarrow H$ where $uv\in E(G)\Leftrightarrow f(u)f(v)\in E(H)$.
-Recall that $f$ is an automorphism if it is an isomorphism from a graph to itself, and the set of all automorphisms of a graph form an algebraic group under function composition.
-We will use $\Aut{H}$ to denote the automorphism group of a graph $H$.
+Recall that $f$ is an automorphism if it is an isomorphism from a graph to itself, and the set of all automorphisms of a graph form a permutation group under function composition.
+We will use $\Aut{G}$ to denote the automorphism group of a graph $G$.
 The \textit{complement} of a graph $G$ will be denoted $\overline{G}$.
-We will use $K_{n}$ to denote a complete graph on $n$ vertices; $K_{s,t}$ to denote a complete bipartite graph where one part has $s$ vertices and the other part has $t$ vertices; $C_{n}$ will denote a cycle on $n$ vertices; $W_n$ will denote a wheel graph on $n$ vertices; and $P_{n}$ will denote a path on $n$ vertices.
 The \textit{degree} of a vertex $v$ is the number of edges incident to $v$.
 The \textit{distance} between two vertices $u$ and $v$ is the number of edges in a shortest path between $u$ and $v$ and will be denoted $d(u,v)$.
-For graphs $G$ and $H$, the \textit{join} of $G$ and $H$ is denoted $G\vee H$ and is a graph with the vertices and edges of $G$ and $H$, along with edges between each vertex of $G$ and each vertex of $H$.
-We will denote the disjoint union of two graphs $G$ and $H$ with $G+H$.
-Given two graphs $H$ and $K$, with vertex sets $V(H)$ and $V(K)$ the Cartesian product $G=H\times K$ is a graph where $V(G)=\{(u_{i},v_{j})$ where $u_{i}\in V(H)$ and $v_{j}\in V(K)\}$, and $E(G)=\left\{ (u_{i},v_{j}),(u_{k},v_{l})\right\} $ if and only if $i=k$ and $v_{j}$ and $v_{l}$ are adjacent in $K$ or $j=l$ and $u_{i}$ and $u_{k}$ are adjacent in $H$.
+For graphs $G$ and $H$ with disjoint vertex sets, the \textit{join} of $G$ and $H$ is denoted $G\vee H$ and is a graph with the vertices and edges of $G$ and $H$, along with edges between each vertex of $G$ and each vertex of $H$.
+Given two graphs $H$ and $K$, with vertex sets $V(H)$ and $V(K)$ the Cartesian product $G=H\Box K$ is a graph where $V(G)=\{(u_{i},v_{j})$ where $u_{i}\in V(H)$ and $v_{j}\in V(K)\}$, and $E(G)=\left\{ (u_{i},v_{j}),(u_{k},v_{l})\right\} $ if and only if $i=k$ and $v_{j}$ and $v_{l}$ are adjacent in $K$ or $j=l$ and $u_{i}$ and $u_{k}$ are adjacent in $H$.
 For any undefined notation, please see the text \cite{West} by West.

+Many papers on asymmetric graphs have followed the seminal paper by Erd\H{o}s and R\'{e}nyi \cite{Erdos}.
+These include papers by Schweitzer and Schweitzer \cite{Schweitzer}, and L. Quintas \cite{Quintas}.
+A comprehensive treatment of asymmetric graphs is given in the text by Godsil and Royle \cite{Godsil}.

+In this paper we investigate the asymmetric index of a graph for several families of graphs.
+We prove that in some cases vertex-transitive graphs and asymmetric graphs are separated by as few as two edges.
+We show that the asymmetric index of a cycle with at least six vertices is two, and provide a complete characterization of all possible pairs of edges that can be added to a cycle to create an asymmetric graph.
+In addition, we obtain the asymmetric index for certain circulant graphs, Cartesian products involving paths and cycles, and bounds for complete graphs, and complete bipartite graphs.